Tomb Raider (Game Boy Color video game): Reception

+During a report on the Australian release, THQ noted that the game had sold out in the region on release.
+THQ positively noted the game as part of its second quarter fiscal report for 2000.

 The game received an average score of 79% at GameRankings, based on an aggregate of 10 reviews.
 Frank Provo of GameSpot praised the levels, stating that each features a different gameplay theme, ranging from rope climbing in the temple levels to swimming in the caverns and dash-jumping over volcanic lava flows.
 Critics also highlighted Lara's smooth and acrobatic animations, and the fact that the player can perform a wide variety of moves with the limited buttons of the Game Boy Color.